kkwong44/cappadocia-tours/README.md

     * A cover text on the hero image
     * Call to Action button to the tours section

+*Screenshot - Hero Section*

 ![Screenshot on Hero Section](readme/screenshots/screenshot-hero1.png)

     Features on about Cappadocia and Tours section
     * About Discover Cappadocia section
     * About Company tours section

+*Screenshot - About Discovery and Tours Sections*

 ![Screenshot on About Region Section](readme/screenshots/screenshot-about-tours.png)